William Contreras Player Props: Brewers vs. Braves

-On Sunday, William Contreras (.524 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 2:10 PM ET.
+On Friday, William Contreras (.325 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Yonny Chirinos.
+First pitch is at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Braves.
+He had a hitless showing in his most recent game (0-for-4) against the Reds.

 William Contreras Game Info & Props vs. the Braves